tarantool/grafana-dashboard/README.md

     - paste the dashboard JSON file contents, or
     - upload the dashboard JSON file.

-3. Set dashboard name, folder, uid, choose corresponding datasource from drop-down list and set datasource-related query parameters.
+3. Set dashboard name, folder, uid and choose corresponding datasource from drop-down list.

     ![Dashboard import variables](doc/monitoring/images/grafana_import_setup.png)

-    You need to set the following variables for InfluxDB datasource:

-    - `Policy` (default valie is `autogen`).

-    Datasource variables can be obtained from your datasource configuration.
     You can choose `job` variable value for Prometheus datasource after import.
-    You can choose `measurement` variable value for InfluxDB datasource after import.
+    You can choose `policy` and `measurement` variable values for InfluxDB datasource after import.
-    Variables for example monitoring cluster are described in [Monitoring cluster](#monitoring-cluster) section.

 ## Monitoring cluster